 Dry cleaning facilities that use perchloroethylene (also known as perc or PCE) are subject to the National Emission Standards for Hazardous Air Pollutants (NESHAP).
 This rule includes requirements for control equipment, leak inspections and repair, and recordkeeping and reporting.

-Questions about Dry Cleaner NESHAP requirements may be directed to Casey Huck at DNR (email Casey.Huck@dnr.iowa.gov or call 515-725-9514).
+Questions about Dry Cleaner NESHAP requirements may be directed to Sarah Mousel at DNR (email Sarah.Mousel@dnr.iowa.gov or call 515-725-8403).
 Small businesses (those with 100 or fewer Iowa employees) can also obtain free, confidential regulatory assistance from the Iowa Air Emissions Assistance Program (IAEAP).
-You may contact IAEAP by phone toll free at 1-800-422-3109, or visit their website at http://www.iwrc.org/index.cfm/services/iaeap/ for more information.
+You may contact IAEAP by phone toll free at 1-800-422-3109, or visit their website at http://www.iwrc.uni.edu/iaeap/ for more information.

 40 CFR Part 63, Subpart DDDDDDD

-In September 2014, the Iowa DNR adopted the federal standard for the National Emission Standards for Hazardous Air Pollutants for Prepared Feeds Manufacturing at Area Sources (40 CFR 63 Subpart DDDDDDD), otherwise known as the 7D Rule.
+In September 2014, the Iowa DNR adopted the federal standard for the National Emission Standards for Hazardous Air Pollutants for Prepared Feeds Manufacturing at Area Sources (40 CFR 63 Subpart DDDDDDD), otherwise known as the 7D Rule or 7D NESHAP.

-The 7D rule applies to a facility that manufactures prepared animal feed or additives for animal feed (sometimes known as "feed mill").
+The 7D NESHAP applies to a facility that manufactures prepared animal feed or additives for animal feed (sometimes known as a "feed mill").
 Affected facilities must comply with specific requirements to minimize dust and emissions from storage, use, or handling of materials containing chromium and manganese.

-The Iowa DNR and the Iowa Air Emissions Assistance Program (IAEAP) at the University of Northern Iowa are assisting affected facilities with the 7D rule and related air construction permitting requirements.
-For questions or to receive compliance assistance, see the resources provided below, or contact Michael Hermsen by phone at 515-725-9577 or by email at Michael.Hermsen@dnr.iowa.gov.
+The Iowa DNR and the Iowa Air Emissions Assistance Program (IAEAP) at the University of Northern Iowa are assisting affected facilities with the 7D NESHAP and related air construction permitting requirements.
+For questions or to receive compliance assistance, see the resources provided below.

 7D Rule Information